Han (cultural): Criticism

 Mari Nakami says that Yanagi did not profess to be an expert or intend for his theory to be an "objective observation" or a "scientifically approached scholarly study", but rather "an expression of the human heart".
-Furthermore, Nakami argues that the "beauty of sorrow" was not the only perspective Yanagi had of Korean art: He expressed admiration and praise for Korean art, such as the Seokguram, and believed that most Japanese national art was Korean in origin or an imitation of Korean art.
-Yanagi gradually changed his theory of Korean art from the "beauty of sorrow" to the "beauty of health", the "beauty of naturalness", and the "beauty of unity".
+Furthermore, Nakami argues that the "beauty of sorrow" was not Yanagi's only view of Korean art: he praised works such as the Seokguram and believed that most Japanese national art was Korean in origin or an imitation of it.

-Despite receiving criticism for his theory, Yanagi Sōetsu has oft been praised for his humanism and preservation of traditional Korean art.
-In 1984, he was posthumously awarded the Bogwan Order of Cultural Merit, the first to be awarded to a non-Korean.
+Although his theory drew criticism, Yanagi Sōetsu is often praised for his humanism and preservation of traditional Korean art.
+In 1984 he was posthumously awarded the Bogwan Order of Cultural Merit, the first to be awarded to a non‑Korean.